Mirwais Hotak: Clashes with the Persian army

 In 1710, the Persians dispatched a force under Muhammad Khan to go to Kandahar and quell the rebellion.
 Hotak, hearing that the army was mostly made up of Persians, advanced with over 5,000 cavalrymen and defeated the Persian army.
 Over 18 months, the Persians dispatched four more armies, but each was defeated.
 On the last attempt, the Persians advanced with over 5,000 men, commanded by Mahammad Khan, and was repelled by the 500-man Afghan army, with the Persians suffering over 1,000 killed and wounded.
 Amongst the prisoners from the battle was Mahammad Khan and his three sons.

 In the wake of these defeats, the Persian court focused all the imperial resources of the Persian empire on Hotak.
 George's nephew Khusru Khan marched with a large Persian army to Kandahar against Hotak.
 Khusru scouted ahead after advancing to Farah, and Mirwais took positions near Ghirisk on the banks of the Helmand River, leaving the passes unguarded.
 Khusru led his army of 42,000 through the pass where he met Hotak and his army.
 The Afghans, inferior in numbers, were defeated by Khusru, and with this victory, Khusru marched on to Kandahar.
 He demanded that Kandahar surrender to him, but the Afghans resisted.
 Hotak hastened to the south of Kandahar and mobilized a force of Balochs and Tarins to march toward Kandahar.
 He cut off enemy supply lines, laid waste to the land around Kandahar, and threatened enemy communications.
 Khusru tried to prolong the siege as long as he could, but he lost two-thirds of his force to scorched earth tactics and enemy counterattacks.
 Khusru called for a retreat, but Hotak advanced.
 The Persian army was destroyed and Khusru was killed.

-The Persians tried one last time in 1713–1714 with an army led by Muhammad Rustum Khan, but he was forced to withdraw in 1714 from the Afghan armies.
+Subsequent Persian failed expeditions

+In late 1712, the qorchibashi (head of the mounted cavalry or royal guards) Mohammad Zaman Khan was entrusted with the task of attacking the Afghans whilst assembling an army en route.
+However, the lack of funds greatly hindered his expedition.
+Rather than using money from his own treasury, Soltan Hoseyn forced the merchants in Isfahan and New Jolfa to give a combined amount of 14,000 tomans.
+The expedition eventually fell apart when Zaman Khan died near Herat in the spring of 1712.

+He was succeeded by Mansur Khan Shahsevan, whose expedition also ended in failure.
+He left Isfahan in September 1713 with fifty troops and more or less without any funds.
+Meanwhile, Sultan Husayn had forced his courtiers to lend him money to construct a new maydan (town square) in Farahabad.
+During the summer of 1713, 500 soldiers were marching towards the east, with no funds and horses and equipped with sticks.
+Mahd Ali Khan, who governed Farah, was unable to march towards with his 1,500 soldiers towards Mirwais due to lack of funds.
+Many of his soldiers had deserted and made the countryside dangerous.